Regulation of Care

 (c) responding

-appropriately to any allegation of abuse;
+appropriately to any allegation of abuse or ill treatment whether of a physical

 (d) ensuring